Västmanland: Administration

 The traditional provinces of Sweden serve no administrative or political purposes (except sometimes as sport districts), but are historical and cultural entities.
 In the case of Västmanland the corresponding administrative county, Västmanland County, constitutes the eastern part of the province.
 The western part is in Örebro County where the municipalities of Hällefors, Lindesberg, Ljusnarsberg and Nora are located.

 Heraldry

 The coat of arms was granted in 1560.
-At the time it featured one fire mountain, to represent the mine of Sala Municipality.
+At the time, it featured one fire mountain, to represent the mine of Sala Municipality.
 Soon, their numbers were increased to three, to also symbolize the Lindesberg and Norberg/Skinnskatteberg mines and the present blazon was ratified in 1943.
 Blazon: "Argent, in base triple Mount Azure issuant from each Flames Gules."
 When crowned with a ducal coronet it represents the province.
-However rather different in size Västmanland County was granted the same CoA in 1943.
+However rather different in size Västmanland County was granted the same arms in 1943.
+The counties may decorate the coat of arms with a royal crown.

 Geography

 The terrain is to the north and north-west rocky.
 In these parts the highest mountains are located: Älvhöjden with 422 meters, and Gillersklack with 408 meters.

 In the other parts it consists mostly of plains.

 The largest lake is Mälaren marking the southern border, Sweden's third largest lake.